Skip to main content

 We will continue to update this page as additional information becomes available.
 You can learn more about the specific changes, timeline, and how to prepare below.

-Instead of opening in October, the 2024-2025 FAFSA will not be available until December 2023.
+Instead of opening in October, the 2024-2025 FAFSA became available on December 31, 2023.
 This is only temporary for 2024.
 After the 2024-2025 aid year, the FAFSA will be available in October as usual.

 The FAFSA will feature fewer questions, fewer requirements, and retrieve tax information using a direct data exchange from the IRS instead of the previous IRS Data Retrieval Tool.